cloudbeds/CB-API-TinyPointOfSale/README.md

          - All the menu items added to the guest’s bill are stored as line items in the guest's folio

-         - The notes field in the line item shows that the line items belong grouped together
+         - The notes field in each line item is written to show that the items belong grouped together

-         - A unique ID is stored with the folio entry to prevent duplicate submissions of the same bill.
+         - A unique ID is stored with the folio entry to prevent duplicate submissions of the same bill